jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

         "hello vast universe -> HELLO VAST UNIVERSE"
 ```

-The string usage above is simple but allows us to demonstrate many facets of how Elixir works.
+The string usage above is simple but allows us to demonstrate two important facets of how Elixir works.

-First, you'll notice that when we call `split` and `upcase`, we're not changing the original phrase.
+First, when we call `split` and `upcase`, we're not changing the original phrase.
 Instead, we're creating a new copy of the phrase, which can be assigned to a variable (such as `upcase_phrase`).
 The original string is "immutable"--that is, it cannot be changed (although a new immutable value could be assigned to the variable `phrase`).
+We'll go over immutability in more detail in chapter 5 of this section.

-Second, you'll notice that instead of calling a function which is stored on the string itself (`phrase.split(" ")`) we take our function and apply it to the string (`String.split(phrase, " ")`).
+Second, instead of calling a function which is stored on the string itself (`phrase.split(" ")`) we take our function and apply it to the string (`String.split(phrase, " ")`).
 This may seem like a trivial difference, but in fact it is vital to understanding the functional nature of Elixir.

 ## Functional vs. Object-Oriented